Vaccine Queue Calculator for Malaysia

 We created this calculator to deliver the answers to both of these crucial questions.
 The vaccine queue calculator for Malaysia will estimate how many people are ahead of you in the queue to get a COVID vaccine in Malaysia.
 It also predicts how long you might have to wait to get your vaccine.
 By using our tool, you'll have a better idea of when you can expect to get vaccinated.

-We've based our vaccine queue calculator on the government's National COVID-19 Immunisation Programme and the likely rate of vaccination.
+We've based our vaccine queue calculator on the government'sand the likely rate of vaccination.

 Who gets the vaccine first? - The priority list

 It's great that we now have COVID vaccines that have been approved for general use.
 However, that's not the end of the COVID story just yet.
 Millions of doses of vaccines now have to be produced, distributed, and injected into the arms of people.
 That is one massive manufacturing, logistical, and time-consuming task for everyone involved.
 It is all going to take time.

 The Malaysian government has published a priority list of the groups that will get a COVID vaccine in the first phase (there areand versions available).
 Let's take a look at the list:

 - Priority group 1: Frontliners comprising of public and private healthcare